Symmetry, topology, duality, chirality, and criticality in a spin-1/2 XXZ ladder with a four-spin interaction: Numerical results: anisotropic case

 We performed iDMRG calculations with the C++ library ITensor \cite{itensor,itensor-r0.3}.
 In the iDMRG algorithm \cite{McCulloch07,McCulloch08}, one represents a many-body wave function in the infinite one-dimensional (1D) system by a periodic matrix product state (MPS) with a bond dimension $\chi$.
 In applying iDMRG to the present ladder geometry, we regard the two-leg ladder as a zigzag chain arranged in the following order: $\dots,\Sv_{1,j},\Sv_{2,j},\Sv_{1,j+1},\Sv_{2,j+1},\dots$.
 With this arrangement, we performed iDMRG using a MPS with a four-site (i.e., two-rung) period in most of the calculations.
 In this setup, the variational MPS can exhibit spontaneous ordering as in Fig.\ \ref{fig:laddermodel}(e,f,g,h), and the corresponding order parameter can be computed directly.
 Only in the calculations of topological indices in Sec.\ \ref{sec:topo}, we employed a MPS with a two-site (i.e., one-rung) period as the translational invariance along the leg is important in such calculations.

 In general, a continuous phase transition is associated with a divergence in the correlation length $\xi$.
-In iDMRG calculations, a genuine divergence of $\xi$ does not occur, and it is instead detected through a peak in $\xi$ that grows with increasing $\chi$.
+In iDMRG calculations, a genuine divergence of $\xi$ does not occur, and it is instead detected through a peak in $\xi$ that grows with an increase $\chi$.
 From the MPS, the correlation length $\xi$ can be calculated as

 where $\epsilon_2(\chi)$ is the second largest eigenvalue of the transfer matrix.
 Here, a factor of $2$ is multiplied as the transfer matrix is defined over two rungs.
 The convergence criterion for our calculation was that the relative change of the correlation length during the last $10$ sweeps, i.e., $(\xi_{\rm n_{\rm s}+10}-\xi_{\rm n_{\rm s}})/\xi_{\rm n_{\rm s}}$ with $n_{\rm s}$ being the number of sweeps, became less than $10^{-6}$.